2 accredited programs. Compare programs, get details, and request info.

 Basic life support skills including CPR, AED use, and ventilations.
 Available in two tracks: pre-hospital and in-facility.
 In Maryland, aspiring Basic Life Supports can choose from 2 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Basic Life Support in Maryland, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Basic Life Support in Maryland, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: BLS programs in Maryland are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The Basic Life Support program at LifeStar Response provides fundamental medical transportation services.
 This includes non-emergency and inter-facility ambulance services, hospital discharges, and long-term dialysis patient transport.
 The program ensures that patients receive essential medical care during transportation, facilitating safe and efficient transfers.